nvdnkpr/concurix-monitor/README.md

     $ npm install concurix-monitor

 ## Quick Start

+1. Login on to [www.concurix.com](http://www.concurix.com) and create a project.
+You can find your account key here.

-1. Include the following snippet before any other ``require`` statement:
+2. Include the following snippet before any other ``require`` statement:

  ```js
  var cx = require('concurix-monitor')({accountKey: <your account key> });
  cx.start();
  ```

-2. Run your app
+3. Run your app

  ```
  $ node app.js
  ```

-3. Visit [www.concurix.com/dashboard](http://www.concurix.com/dashboard) -> Select *Guest Project for Localhost* to view performance graphs.
+4. Visit [www.concurix.com/dashboard](http://www.concurix.com/dashboard) -> and select your project to view performance graphs.

-Note that, by default, the online dashboard will try to connect  to ``http://localhost``.
-If you'd like to use anything other than ``localhost`` you should sign up for [concurix.com](http://www.concurix.com) and create your custom project.

 ## API

 ### concurix-monitor(opts:Object)
-Initializes tracer and debugger.
+Initializes tracer.
 The tracer automatically wraps every function found in the exports object returned by ``require``.
 This allows the tracer to partially reconstruct and visualize the call tree of your running code.
-The debugger enables steb-by-step debugging, REPL and live code editing of your application.
-In case when clustering is enabled only the master process will be controlled by the debugger.

 The following options are suported: